Affiliate links on Android Authority may earn us a commission. Learn more.

 The faster shipping is only one part of the Amazon Prime membership.
 Amazon offers so much more for your $139 a year.

 - Streaming video with original TV shows and original movies.
-The most well-known one being the controversial Lord of the Rings TV show.
+The most well-known one is the controversial Lord of the Rings TV show.

 - Streaming music.
 Not all music is available for Prime members, but a large amount is.